 Besides coaching at Kangaroo Athletics, Coach Munoz coached at St. Olaf University (2006 - 2008), University of Washington (2003-2004) and Rice University in Houston (2016).

-As a coach, he has coached and mentored 1 Olympian, 1 Asian Champion, 1 U.S. Team Member, 2 U.S. Olympic Trials Qualifiers, 20 NCAA All Americans, and state High School champions from the following states: MN (multiple), WI (multiple), MI, IL (multiple), GA, TX (multiple), IA (multiple), WA, NE, LA (multiple), IN, ID, MO, SD, ND, and AL, along with many state qualifiers in several other states.
+As a coach, he has coached and mentored 1 Olympian, 1 Asian Champion, 5 National Team Members (USA, Peru, Sri Lanka), 4 U.S. Olympic Trials Qualifiers, 25 NCAA All Americans, and state High School champions from the following states: MN (multiple), WI (multiple), MI, IL (multiple), GA, TX (multiple), IA (multiple), WA, NE, LA (multiple), IN, ID, MO, SD, OR, ND, and AL, along with many state qualifiers in several other states.

 He also contributed to the USATF Coaches Association Magazine, Technique for Track and Field and Cross Country, with an article distributed to all HS and College Track and Field programs across the U.S. entitled, “New heights: How to teach the basics of high jump” (April 2009).